-Consumer confidence in Germany is being dampened slightly by the enduring wrangle over Greece's debt crisis, a poll has found.
+Consumer confidence in Germany is beginning to be dampened slightly by the uncertainty surrounding Greece, a poll found today.

-Looking ahead to next month, GfK's headline household confidence index was forecast to slip to 9.9 points in September from 10.1 points in August.
+Looking ahead to next month, GfK's headline household confidence index was forecast to slip fractionally to 10.1 points in July from a rise of 10.2 points in June.